 If you are riding new lawn mowers, you need to change the oil early (generally after five hours of use).

-The steps are following –
+The steps are the following:

 It would be best to check the engine’s oil level before starting the lawnmower and before each use.